fieldtrip/website/workshop/salzburg2015.md

 ---
-title: FieldTrip workshop in Salzburg
+title: FieldTrip workshop in Salzburg, Austria
+redirect_from:
+    - /workshop/salzburg/
 ---

 # FieldTrip workshop in Salzburg